ShivamBhosale/100DaysOfCode/index.md

 ## Day 93 - Beer Recipes Exploratory Analysis
 Did a detailed analysis on beer recipes and visualized various aspects of the dataset to understand it better.

+## Day 94 - Plant Disease Detection 5
+Worked on my final year project to improve its accuracy.